 Windows Server Backup (WSB) is the built-in backup and recovery tool for Windows Server environments.
 It begins with Windows Server 2008 as the replacement of NTBackup.
 You can use Windows Server Backup to back up a full server (all volumes), selected volumes, or the system state.
-Consisting of a Microsoft Management Console (MMC) snap-in and a command-line utility (wbadmin.exe), it enables you to create backups with Windows Server Backup command lines easily.
+Consisting of a Microsoft Management Console (MMC) snap-in and a command-line utility (wbadmin.exe), it enables you to use Windows Server Backup command lines to create backups easily.

 Although it provides a basic backup solution for Windows Server users especially for small business owners, you may be disappointed by its limitations sometimes.
 Therefore, you’d better figure out Windows Server Backup limitations before you rely on it to protect the system and all your precious data.